 Despite existing antifungal agents, mortality in this high-risk patient population remains high (up to 30%).
 Additionally, the increasing emergence of drug-resistant Candida strains has created an urgent need for new treatments:

 Current treatment guidelines for IC recommend the use of IV echinocandins as first-line therapy for empiric and confirmed cases.
-If approved for the treatment of IC, ibrexafungerp may provide an alternative to current IV echinocandin use and may fulfill the significant current unmet needs in the oral maintenance setting.
+A triterpenoid antifungal from our platform, if approved for the treatment of IC, may provide an alternative to treat azole and echinocandin resistant Candida strains, as well as an oral alternative to the IV echinocandins, fulfilling a significant current unmet need in this setting.

 SCYNEXIS regularly presents key infectious disease study data at top medical meetings.